jncraton/operating-systems-cpsc4420/lectures/27-virtual-memory-mechanisms.md

 ## Context Switching

-- Most process need their own memory mapping and page table
+- Most processes need their own memory mapping and page table
 - Context switches therefore put pressure on the MMU
 - TLB needs to be flushed on switch, or entries need to be tagged with a process ID